 Brownfield Projects in Green Bay

-To date, many successful brownfield redevelopment projects been realized in Green Bay with the assistance of EPA assessment grants.
-These projects have collectively created over 700 jobs and leveraged over $120 million in private investment.
+Several successful brownfield redevelopment projects been realized in Green Bay with the assistance of EPA grants.
+These projects have collectively leveraged over $165 million in private investment.